Theodoraldo/react-redux-api/README.md

 To run tests, run the following command:

-- npm start
+- npm run test

 ### Deployment

 You can deploy this project using:
--Github pages
+-randers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>